 As mentioned above, in the meantime, DFS and online betting on horse and greyhound racing are both legal ways for the online sports bettor to wager in Maryland.

-Online Casinos in Maryland
+Online Fantasy Sports in Maryland

 U.S. Federal Law legalizes Daily Fantasy Sports (DFS) competitions as they are considered to be a contest of skill, rather than a gambling game of chance.
 Many state governments have taken the Federal ruling onboard and have ruled DFS to be a part of their state laws.